Sarah Ferguson

-Sarah, Duchess of York (born Sarah Margaret Ferguson; 15 October 1959), also known by the nickname Fergie, is a member of the British royal family.
-She is the former wife of Prince Andrew, Duke of York, the younger brother of King Charles III.
+Sarah Margaret Ferguson (born 15 October 1959), formerly Sarah, Duchess of York, and commonly known by the nickname Fergie, is a British author and the former wife of Andrew Mountbatten-Windsor (then Prince Andrew, Duke of York), the second son of Queen Elizabeth II and younger brother of King Charles III.

-She was raised in Dummer, Hampshire, and attended the Queen's Secretarial College.
-She later worked for public relations firms in London, and then for a publishing company.
-Ferguson began a relationship with Prince Andrew in 1985, and they were married on 23 July 1986 at Westminster Abbey.
-They have two daughters, the princesses Beatrice and Eugenie.
-Their marriage, separation in 1992, and divorce in 1996 attracted much media coverage.
+Ferguson was raised in Dummer, Hampshire, and attended the Queen's Secretarial College.
+She later worked for public relations firms in London and for a publishing company.
+She began a relationship with Andrew in 1985, and they were married on 23 July 1986 at Westminster Abbey, upon which she became Duchess of York.
+They have two daughters: Princess Beatrice and Princess Eugenie.
+Their marriage, separation in 1992, and divorce in 1996 attracted extensive media coverage.

-Both during and after her marriage, Sarah has been involved with several charities as a patron and spokesperson.
-Her charity work primarily revolves around helping cancer patients and children.
-She has been the patron of Teenage Cancer Trust since 1990 and founded Children in Crisis and Sarah's Trust.
-In the years after her divorce, Sarah was the subject of scandals that affected her relationship with the royal family, but she has appeared in various royal events in recent years.
-She has authored several books for children and adults and has worked as a TV personality and film producer.
+Both during and after her marriage, Ferguson has been involved with several charities, primarily focused on supporting cancer patients and children.
+She was the patron of the Teenage Cancer Trust from 1990 to 2025 and founded Children in Crisis and Sarah's Trust.
+She has written several books for children and adults, and has worked on TV and film production.

+In the years following her divorce, Ferguson was the subject of various scandals that affected her relationship with the royal family.
+Her friendship with the American sex offender Jeffrey Epstein led to the termination of her roles as patron and spokesperson for multiple charities.
+In October 2025, Ferguson ceased using the courtesy title Duchess of York following Andrew's announcement that he would no longer use his peerage titles.